 - Heart disease, such as heart failure

 - Liver disease, such as hepatitis

-- Neurological conditions, such as Parkinson's disease or motor neurone disease
+- Neurological conditions, such as Parkinson's disease and motor neurone disease

 - Spleen conditions, including sickle cell disease, or people who have had their spleen removed

-- Weakened immune system from steroid tablets, chemotherapy for cancer or conditions such as HIV and AIDS.
+- Weakened immune system from steroid medication, chemotherapy for cancer or conditions such as HIV and AIDS.

 - Carers for people in at-risk groups may also be advised to have the flu jab.

-Annual flu vaccination given via a nasal spray is also recommended for children aged 2, 3 and 4 years old and for those children in school years one and two.
+Annual flu vaccination given via a nasal spray is also recommended for children aged 2, 3 and 4 years old and for those children in school years 1, 2 and 3.